 The Town Clerk advised that they are not plastic Cllr Budd commented that 60 places is very few for the number of children who would benefit from this.
-Cllr Wilson commented that he felt families should contribute the Beacon Room being very small for a group of 20 children.
+Cllr Wilson commented that he felt families should contribute to this.

 Cllr Abbott was concerned that this may exclude those families on low income.